 - Thoroughly compatible with the npm ecosystem

-- Version based on semver, starting with v1.0.0
+- Version based on server, starting with v1.0.0

 - Weekly production releases are planned